progund/bash-examples/generate-names/README.md

 * email (optional)

 This might be useful if you want to a list of random names.
-As teachers we have found a need for this.
+As teachers we have found a need for this and perhaps you have too.

 The names are Swedish names.

+License: GPLv3

 # Manual